Wednesday, November 09, 2016

 Hillary was the seasoned pro, remember?

-The media fawned on her and we warned repeatedly about that.
+The media fawned over her and we warned repeatedly about that.

 America doesn't like favoritism.